hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_neon_colored_interpretation_of_a_starry_sky_125cd770-66f9-438b-b69e-3bde773b338a-0_1.content.md

 ## Contact Us

-If you have any questions or concerns about our Cosmic Dreams background, please don't hesitate to reach out to us at [email protected] We'd be happy to assist you in any way we can.
+If you have any questions or concerns about our Cosmic Dreams background, please don't hesitate to reach out to us at me@pavolhejny.com We'd be happy to assist you in any way we can.

 Thank you for choosing our background to bring a little bit of cosmic magic into your life! 🚀✨